Finances in Retirement - Investments

 Understanding How Behavioral Finance Bias Can Affect Your Investments.

 Behavioral finance is a subfield of behavioral economics that highlights the impact of psychological influences and biases on the financial decisions of investors and financial practitioners.
 The subfield explains market anomalies, such as steep rises or falls in stock prices.
 Behavioral finance is not just a theoretical concept; it has practical implications for investor protection.
 The U.S. Securities and Exchange Commission (SEC) integrates insights from behavioral finance across its various programs to help safeguard investors.
 While there isn’t a specific team solely focused on behavioral finance, the SEC uses these principles to understand investor behavior, develop regulations, and conduct educational initiatives.
-This helps in crafting policies that consider how real-world investors often make decisions influenced by emotions and biases, rather than purely rational analysis.
+This helps craft policies that account for how real-world investors often make decisions influenced by emotions and biases, rather than purely by rational analysis.

 As investors, what are the primary reasons for making your investment decisions?